-- When to apply: Apply cedar mulch after there has been 2-3 days of sustained freezing temperatures.
+- When to apply: Apply cedar mulch after there have been two to three days of sustained freezing temperatures.

-- How much: Apply 4-5 inches of cedar mulch for winter protection.
+- How much: Apply four to five inches of cedar mulch for winter protection.

 - When to remove: In early spring, begin gradually pulling back cedar mulch away from your perennials, so as not to suffocate them.